fiatrete/OpenDAN-Personal-AI-OS/agent_jarvis/README.md

 **NOTE: You must select `Read and write` first, then create keys.
 If the keys were created first, you will have to recreate the keys again.**

-Both these keys and their corrsponding secrets are required in the `.env` file.
+Both these keys and their corresponding secrets are required in the `.env` file.

 ## A.2.
 How to get a youtube access key.